Khwe language: History

 The Khwe-speaking population has resided around the "bush" in areas of sub-Saharan Africa for several thousand years.
 Testimonies from living Khwe speakers note that their ancestors have come from the Tsodilo Hills, in the Okavango Delta, where they primarily used hunter-gatherer techniques for subsistence.
 These testimonies also indicate that living Khwe speakers feel as though they are land-less, and feel as though the governments of Botswana and Namibia have taken their land and rights to it.

 Until the 1970s, the Khwe speaking population lived in areas that were inaccessible to most Westerners in remote parts of Namibia, Angola, Zambia, Botswana, and South Africa.
 Since then, livelihoods have shifted from primarily from hunter-gatherer to more Westernized practices.
 The first Bantu-speaking education that Khwe speakers received was in 1970 at a settlement in Mùtcʼiku, a settlement proximate the Okavango River.

 Some argue that this put the language in a state of decline, as younger populations learned Bantu languages, such as Tswana.
 Khwe is learned locally as a second language in Namibia, but the language is being lost in Botswana as speakers shift to Tswana.
 It is also argued that this has led to a semantic broadening in meaning of words in the Khwe language.
 For example, "to write", ǁgàràá, was formerly used to describe an "activity the community members perform during healing ceremonies".
 The semantic broadening of word meanings has also permeated other parts of Khwe-speaking culture, such as food, animals, and other forms of naming that some argue have introduced nonconformity.
 Noting this, the original meanings of these words is still understood and used during Khwe cultural practices.

 While Khwe-speakers were in minimal contact with the outsiders until 1970, there was limited interaction between the Khwe and missionaries in early and mid-twentieth centuries.
 The missionaries, for the most part, failed to convert the Khwe-speaking population.
 The introduction to missionaries, however, introduced Western culture and languages, in addition to Bantu languages.

 Despite the influence of Bantu languages in Khwe speakers education, historically, Khwe, and other Khoisan languages, have had linguistic influences on Bantu languages.
 The Bantu language speakers of the Okavango and Zambezi regions migrated to the area during the Bantu Migration, and came in contact with the native Khoe speakers in the area.
-Through this initial contact, Bantu language category precursors of modern languages such as Xhosa and Zulu, amongst others, adapted the clicks of the Khoe languages and integrated them into their phonology, in a reduced manner through paralexification.
+Several Bantu languages of this area adapted the clicks of the Khoe languages and integrated them into their phonology, in a reduced manner through paralexification.
 Some scholars argue that the "contact-induced" changes in Bantu languages have contributed to the general language shift away from Khoe languages, such as Khwe, to Bantu languages because of the increased familiarity in phonology.